FAT32 or NTFS? How to format SD cards, memory sticks and hard drives

 FAT32: Pros and cons

-However, there are some important limitations to this file system, like the fact that it works with files that have a maximum size of 4GB and with partitions that have a maximum size of 8 TB.
-Other downsides include the lack of data protection in case of power loss.
+However, there are some significant limitations to this file system, like the fact that it works with files that have a maximum size of 4GB and with partitions that have a maximum capacity of 8 TB.
+Other downsides include the lack of data protection in case of power loss

 NTFS: Pros and cons

-NTFS fixes all the downsides of the FAT32 file system in terms of maximum file size and partition size.
+NTFS fixes all the downsides of the FAT32 file system regarding maximum file size and partition size.
 Also, it adds more features like support for setting permissions and other useful things for modern computers.

 How to format SD cards?
 Answer: using FAT32